Demand Forecasting for the CPG Industry

 Demand forecasting is the process of taking known data from across the supply chain and conducting statistical analyses to predict future trends.
 By using scenario planning, possible outcomes can be researched so planners can make better-informed decisions.
 Data is produced throughout the entire supply chain.
 Demand forecasting can take all of that data and produce insights that planners can use to shape their strategy and decisions.
 Industry leaders agree that supply chain analytics and demand forecasting are not only the future for the CPG industry but are a critical business intelligence tool across every market.

 For all the challenges the CPG industry deals with, demand forecasting can help.
 Whether an organization needs to streamline, relocate resources, or find alternative sources and products to pivot around disruptions, demand forecasting can provide insights to help answer many problems.

 - Inventory Allocation: Getting products on store shelves is the only way to make sales.
-However, knowing how much inventory to send, and to which stores, can be tricky.
+However, knowing how much inventory to send and to which stores can be tricky.
 Brands do not want to sell out at a location while having inventory build at another warehouse incurring storage costs.
 Or worse, creeping closer to spoilage or an expiration date.
-Demand forecasting can establish trends to assist planners in predicting how much inventory is likely to be sold at various locations, considering seasonal trends, recurring events, and many other factors.
+Demand forecasting can establish trends to help planners predict how much inventory is likely to be sold at various locations, considering seasonal trends, recurring events, and many other factors.

 Demand planning may seem difficult to do quickly and efficiently, but it does not have to be.
 The availability of data and the power of cloud computing means that demand forecasting can be used as a tool for every organization moving forward.
 These predictions are especially useful for the dynamic and challenging world of CPG.
 To learn how you can use demand forecasting tools like Vanguard Predictive Planning to enhance your potential, book a demo.